-Still there is some good news: several providers are responding to the demand by introducing free offerings to help companies manage the massive change in their work habits.
+Still, there is some good news: several providers are responding to the demand by introducing free offerings to help companies manage the massive change in their work habits.

-Banyan Security today announced free usage of its Zero Trust Remote Access Platform, which provides employees and third parties with remote access to on-premise, hybrid and multi-cloud applications and servers without the need for VPNs.
+Banyan Security today announced free usage of its Zero Trust Remote Access Platform, which provides employees and third parties with remote access to on-premises, hybrid and multi-cloud applications and servers without the need for VPNs.